-If you accidently delete a message with a QR code you will need to go back to your doctor to ask for a new eScript, just like you would if you lost a paper script.
+If you accidentally delete a message with a QR code you will need to go back to your doctor to ask for a new eScript, just like you would if you lost a paper script.

-Benefits of eScripts
+Benefits of using eScripts

-Can help to reduce medication mistakes caused by illegible handwritten scripts.
+They can help to reduce medication mistakes caused by illegible handwritten scripts.

-No need to worry about lost paper scripts as you will have the script in the form of a text or email.
+There's no need to worry about lost paper scripts as you will have the script in the form of a text or email.

 When will eScripts be available?